AlexHolly/godot-shell-scripts/README.md

 For more details see http://docs.godotengine.org/en/latest/reference/_compiling.html

+Check that the script you want to use has +x
+Execute the script with sudo if any rights are missing.
+Make sure to execute the script vom a terminal so you can see what's going on.

 ## build.sh

   Export a project, put this in the project folder.
 It will eport your linux project to ../exports/projectname